Carper79/Carper79/README.md

 <h1> About Me </h1>
-40 something, caffeine driven, book worm and lover of words, single, snow hating Canadian.
+40 something, caffeine driven, book worm and lover of words, single, snow hating Canadian. <br>
 <b>Pronouns: They/them </b> <br>

-- 🔭 I’m currently teaching myself to code
+- 🔭 I’m currently teaching myself to code and working through the admission process for a boot camp.
 - 🌱 I’m currently also learning French.
-- 📫 How to reach me: [Twitter](https://twitter.com/_thewordywitch)
+-
 <br><br>

 <!--